Start date: April 2020Completion date: June 2024

-In November/December 2020 each of the three organisations will be holding introductory webinars for the following cohorts:
+In November/December 2020, each of the three organisations held introductory webinars for the following cohorts:

-- Imagining Work for students in Years 7-8
+Imagining Work for families of students in Years 7-8

-- Discovering Work for students in Years 9-10
+Discovering Work for families of students in Years 9-10

-- Finding Work for students in Years 11-12
+Finding Work for families of students in Years 11-12

 The information contained in the majority of the webinars was much the same in the ACT, New South Wales, and Queensland.
 However, some of the content delivered was specific to the state or territory it was presented in to ensure we covered local schemes and issues.

 Feb 2021Introductory Webinars

-Following on from our webinars, we invited students with disability, their families, and others to embark upon a deeper exploration of work.
+Following our webinars, we invited students with disability, their families, and others to embark upon a deeper exploration of work.

 Jun 2021Employment Resource Development

-We will deliver our first resource aimed at supporting high school students to find employment.
+We delivered our first resource aimed at supporting high school students to find employment.

 Jul 2021Webinars Series

-A new series of webinars will be delivered from July-September 2021.
+A new series of webinars was delivered in July-September 2021.

-A series of workshops will be offered to secondary school students with disability and their families.
+A series of workshops for secondary school students with disability and their families.

 Mar 2022Second Employment Resource